kamahen/line-break/line-breaking-text-formatting.md

 split has to be made, however, the break point is chosen from all possible candidates so as to minimize the overall cost.

-The discussion following presentation of the line-by-line algorithm suggests the following definition of optimally formatted text which we shall adopt.
+The discussion following presentation of the LINE-BY-LINE algorithm suggests the following definition of optimally formatted text which we shall adopt.
 A paragraph W[1]...W[N] is optimally formatted if it is broken into the fewest number of lines and the surplus spaces on each